schrodingho/SeamCarving_Impl/README.md

   - Example: `--image ./Example/dogcat.jpg`
 - `--text`: The text for finding the object in the image (optional, if not provided, the feature map is from the VGG)
   - Example: `--text "Find the dog"`
-- `--mask_t`: The threshold for the mask (default: 0.5, range: (0, 1)) (optional, if not provided, the seam carving energy map will be the generated feature map)
+- `--mask_t`: The threshold for the mask (default: 0.5, range: (0, 1)) (optional, recommend to use, if not provided, the seam carving energy map will be the generated feature map)
   - Example: `--mask_t 0.6`
 - `--new_width`: The new width of the image (required, should be smaller than the original width)
   - Example: `--new_width 400`